PERSONNEL

 Alex Laliberte, PhD

 Postdoctoral fellow – Alex completed his PhD in the lab of Michael Fehlings at the University of Toronto where he studied mechanisms of recovery of spinal circuits following spinal cord injury.
 In the Neural Motor Circuits laboratory, Alex will focus on two research projects: 1.
-The dysregulation of circuits linking the thalamus and the cortex in Parkinson’s Disease (thanks to generous funding from the Krembil Foundation).
-2. The role of dI3 interneurons in facilitating recovery of locomotor function following spinal cord injury.
-(Photo provided courtesy of uOttawa Brain and Mind Research Institute)
+The role of dI3 neurons in facilitating recovery of locomotor function following spinal cord injury.
+2. Harnessing dI3 neurons for the possible treatment of lost hand function due to Degenerative Cervical Myelopathy (in collaboration with Kajana Satkunendrarajah of Medical College of Wisconsin).
+Photo provided courtesy of uOttawa Brain and Mind Research Institute

-PhD candidate – Sara Goltash completed a Bachelor’s degree at the University of Toronto.
+Research associate – Sara Goltash completed a Bachelor’s degree at the University of Toronto.
 Afterwards she completed a Master’s Degree at the University of Copenhagen under the supervision of Dr. Claire Meehan.
-Sara is studying changes in dI3 IN circuitry following spinal cord injury.
+For her PhD in the Bui lab, Sara studied changes in dI3 IN circuitry following spinal cord injury as well as a new model for studying hindlimb spasticity.
 (Photo provided courtesy of uOttawa Brain and Mind Research Institute)

 Stephanie Gaudreau, BSc